helenziyihuang/helenziyihuang/README.md

 <br/>

 **During my Master's journey, I experience developing products and building startups, where...**
-- I developed a product idea to mitigate Airport opertional distruptions.
-The project was supported by Port Authority of NY & NJ and LaGuardia Gateway Partners, and was selected to be presented at Cornell's open events.
+- I developed a product idea to mitigate airport opertional distruptions.
+The project was supported by Port Authority of NY & NJ and LaGuardia Gateway Partners, and was selected to be presented at Cornell's open event.
 Check out our presentation below.
   - [Screening on Wheels Presentation](https://drive.google.com/file/d/1DKymaXVgOiByycYncjKKzSJdK16vzJru/view)

 <br/>